Getting over your fear of learning how to drive starts with a few small steps in the right direction.

 This is key.

-Knowing the benefits of driving and actually wanting these benefits for yourself is a great way to turn fear into excitement.
+Knowing the benefits of driving and actually wanting these benefits for yourself is a great way to turn anxiety into excitement.

 You’ll begin to think of driving as a secret power to unlock, rather than a daunting task you’re pressured into.

-Whenever you feel fearful about driving, I recommend reminding yourself of all the things you’ll be able to do when you get your driver’s license.
+Whenever you feel anxious about learning to drive, remind yourself of all the things you’ll be able to do once you get your driver’s license.

 2. Get comfortable in the driver’s seat